DataStax-Academy/zdm-scenario-katapod/step9.md

 curl -XPOST localhost:8000/status/eva/TargetIsPrimary | jq
 ```

-and then try reading the recent rows from both databases.
+and then try reading the recent rows from the two databases - the new row will be found on both.
 For Origin:

 ```bash
 ### host